+We note that Result 1 is a special case of Result 3 with $\gamma_1=\gamma$ and $\gamma_2=0$.
 Notably, the left-hand side of Eq.~\eqref{eq:gain_loss} does not vanish in the long-time limit, making it fundamentally different from the one-body-loss case.
-This indicates that gain intrinsically changes the particle transport process by introducing decoherence-free subspaces of the systems.
-One of the states in the decoherence-free subspaces is given by
+This indicates that gain intrinsically changes the particle transport process.